kleer001/cuesubplot/README.md

 The findLLM.py uses that list to quickly search your system for a recognizable local LLM.
 If you run 'python3 findLLM' and it can't find anything then we need to turn on your local LLM.

-**Q**: My LLM is recognized.
+**Q:**: My LLM is recognized.
 Why am I not getting output from cuesubplot?
 **A:** It might be that your local LLM hasn't loaded a model to working with.
 Please make sure that you have loaded up a model file that we can send a request to.

-**Q** Anything else?
+**Q:** Anything else?
-**A** We're still in early Alpha release, so, it's probably a bug and should be squashed.
+**A:** We're still in early Alpha release, so, it's probably a bug and should be squashed.
 Please submit an issue, and we'll put it in the pile to be processed.

-## CREDITS: :wrench:
+## :wrench: CREDITS:

 stopwords.data file from:
 https://countwordsfree.com/stopwords

-## Inspirations :art:
+## :art: Inspirations

 - [Allison Parrish](https://www.decontextualize.com) (thematically)
 - [Kate Compton](https://github.com/galaxykate) (structurally)